A degenerate Arnold diffusion mechanism in the Restricted 3 Body Problem: Proof of the main theorem

-This fact reflects the non-exact nature of the problem and excludes the possibility (at least in a straighforward manner) of applying topological/variational methods such as Ljusternik-Schnirelman theory to prove the existence of critical points of \eqref{eq:diffgenfunct} as is usually done when $\delta^{\mathrm{u}}=\delta^{\mathrm{s}}$ (see \cite{MR1274762}).
+The function $\Delta S$ in \eqref{eq:diffgenfunct} generalizes the notion of splitting potential, which was first introduced in \cite{MR1274762} (see also \cite{MR1766491}) for the homoclinic case, to the heteroclinic case.
+However, we point out that, for the heteroclinic case, i.e. $\boldsymbol\delta^{\mathrm{u}}\neq \boldsymbol\delta^{\mathrm{s}}$, $\Delta S$ is not $2\pi$- periodic in $\beta$, what reflects the non-exact nature of the problem and excludes the possibility (at least in a straightforward manner) of applying topological methods such as Ljusternik-Schnirelman theory to prove the existence of critical points of \eqref{eq:diffgenfunct}, as is usually done in the homoclinic case $\boldsymbol\delta^{\mathrm{u}}=\boldsymbol\delta^{\mathrm{s}}$ (see \cite{MR1274762}).